ThePhD/ThePhD.github.io/_posts/2018-05-17-Lua Bindings Shootout.markdown

 ## Setup

-All the code and results [is available at the Lua-bindings-shootout repository](https://github.com/ThePhD/Lua-bindings-shootout).
-It is a new iteration of an old codebase that used to be called `Lua-bench`.
+All the code and results [is available at the lua-bindings-shootout repository](https://github.com/ThePhD/lua-bindings-shootout).
+It is a new iteration of an old codebase that used to be called `lua-bench`.
 That one has since been deleted since it is no longer useful, and this one has superseded it.

-I use [Google Benchmark](https://github.com/google/benchmark) to benchmark the code, with a [hand-rolled graph-generation tool](https://github.com/ThePhD/Lua-bindings-shootout/blob/master/tools/generate_graphs.py).
+I use [Google Benchmark](https://github.com/google/benchmark) to benchmark the code, with a [hand-rolled graph-generation tool](https://github.com/ThePhD/lua-bindings-shootout/blob/master/tools/generate_graphs.py).
 The tool takes many parameters, including categories and potential scaling factors, to properly draw and render graphs.

 The code is compiled on Visual Studio 2017, with the latest patches, and ran on an Intel® Core i7™ 2.8 Giga-hertz desktop machine.
 I hesitate to try non-Visual Studio, because many libraries are incredibly finicky with their cross-platform support and do not do cross-platform CI and testing like sol and kaguya and a few others do.
 Plus, many are old and I had to submit pull requests (some accepted, some left open) to make sure everything worked.